daryllxd/lifelong-learning/programming/ruby/testing/everyday-rails/everyday-rails-ii-models.md

     validates :phones, length: { is: 3 }

-While generating associations with factorires is an easy way to ramp up tests, it's also an easy feature to abuse and often a culprit when test suites' runnign times slow to a crawl.
+While generating associations with factories is an easy way to ramp up tests, it's also an easy feature to abuse and often a culprit when test suites' running times slow to a crawl.
 When that happens, it's better to remove associations from factories and build up test data manually, or do PORO.